-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet as well as on CPOMS.
-We ensure that Child Protection information is secure on CPoms and can only be accessed and viewed by those permitted to do so.
+Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet or on CPoms.
+If CPOMS, then settings will ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
+All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.

-Child Protection files will be the responsibility of the DSL and Deputies.
-Child Protection information will only be shared with relevant staff / agencies on a 'need to know' basis, in the child's interests and on the understanding that it remains strictly confidential.
+Child Protection files will be the responsibility of the DSL.
+Child Protection information will only be shared with relevant staff/agencies on a 'need to know' basis, in the child's interests and on the understanding that it remains strictly confidential.

-When a child leaves our school, the DSL (or a Deputy) will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an agreed secure manner.
-We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery, a copy of which will be uploaded onto CPoms.
+When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an agreed secure manner.
+This should be as soon as possible and within 5 days for an in-year transfer or within the first 5 days at the start of a new term to allow a school or college to have support in place for when a child arrives.
+We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+Where child protection files are electronic the DSL will speak with the DSL of the receiving school and ensure they are aware of the protection concerns.

 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.
+In these circumstances we are GDPR compliant.